amitsingh-007/next-release-tag/readme.md

 `github_token`: The Github Secret `GITHUB_TOKEN` or `Personal Access Token`.
 This is a required input.

 `tag_prefix`: The prefix to be added to the generated release tag.
-Please check the [Templating System](https://github.com/amitsingh-007/next-release-tag#templating-system) section for more information.
+Check [this section](https://github.com/amitsingh-007/next-release-tag#tag-prefix) for more information.

 `tag_template`: A preconfigured static template based on which the new release tag will be generated.
-Please check the [Templating System](https://github.com/amitsingh-007/next-release-tag#templating-system) section for more information.
+Check [this section](https://github.com/amitsingh-007/next-release-tag#tag-template) for more information.
 This is a required input.

 `previous_tag`: Pass this to override the automatically detected previous tag instead of fetching it.
 This is an optional input.